opensearch-project/project-website/_posts/2025-08-04-Hosting-OpenSearch-MCP-server-with-Bedrock-AgentCore.md

 meta_description: "Learn how to deploy the OpenSearch MCP server with Amazon Bedrock AgentCore Runtime."
 ---

-The [OpenSearch MCP Server](https://github.com/opensearch-project/opensearch-mcp-server-py) enables AI agents to interact with OpenSearch clusters through the Model Context Protocol (MCP).
-While you can run the OpenSearch MCP Server locally, hosting it on AWS Bedrock AgentCore Runtime provides a scalable, managed solution that's accessible from anywhere.
+The [OpenSearch MCP server](https://github.com/opensearch-project/opensearch-mcp-server-py) enables AI agents to interact with OpenSearch clusters through the Model Context Protocol (MCP).
+While you can run the OpenSearch MCP server locally, hosting it on Amazon Bedrock AgentCore Runtime provides a scalable, managed solution that's accessible from anywhere.

 In this post, we'll walk you through two approaches to deploying the OpenSearch MCP server on Bedrock AgentCore: using an AWS CloudFormation template for a quick setup and manually configuring it using the AgentCore CLI.